 4 Reasons The ELPAC Test is One of the Most Difficult Tests for Students

-The ELPAC test takes almost 4 hours.
+The ELPAC test takes almost FOUR hours.
 It is the most important test for our ELD students and their educational success depends on it.

 Thousands of students take the ELPAC exam each year, the English reclassification test.